lilyinstarlight/obs-monitor-audio/README.md

 # OBS Monitor Audio

-Monitor Audio is an [OBS Studio](https://obsproject.com) script that sets the audio output for all sources (current and new) to be monitored to the default audio output for the system.
+Monitor Audio is an [OBS Studio](https://obsproject.com) script that sets the audio output for sources (current and new) to be monitored to the default audio output of the system.
 This is generally used in scenarios where OBS is projected onto a screen and audio is desired to be routed into the sound system the computer is connected to.
+Certain sources can optionally be ignored for monitoring by name.

 Keep the OBS "Script Log" open to confirm the sources set to monitor audio.